 Saving Private Ryan was a landmark film in many ways, mainly for the way in which it revolutionized the war picture genre and gave it a genuine shot of adrenaline going forward.
 The ante had been upped, and again it had been Spielberg at the forefront.

-Oh how I wish Terrence Malick had stayed off the directorial radar.
+Oh how we wish Terrence Malick had stayed off the directorial radar.
 The Thin Red Line is a tedious, vacant cinematic experience, perhaps best reserved for waking people from a coma by being even more boring than being in a coma.
 Spielberg’s film is a vastly superior cinematic experience, a real war film that allows us to experience what it must be like for combat troops.

 While The Thin Red Line had only the barest of great moments, Saving Private Ryan is filled with them.
 In this titanic battle of war, go looking for Private Ryan, and skip past the thin red line.